M-o-a-T/SerialPacker/README.md

 The master should wait `SP_MAX_FRAME_DELAY` milliseconds between messages, plus the time required for transmitting the data added by modules.

+## Deep Sleep

+In some applications, microcontrollers go to "deep sleep" with disabled oscillators.
+However, serial communication is difficult when you don't have a clock.

+In this situation it's helpful to set the frame start to `0xFF` and to hook an interrupt to the rising edge of the serial line (i.e. the end of the start bit).
+The interrupt shall disable itself, re-enable the serial receiver, and call the `wokeUp()` method.

 # Usage example

 Check [this fork of the diyBMS code](https://github.com/M-o-a-T/diyBMS-code).